tontruongdao/project-m3-slingair/README.md

 ---

-## Requirements for Poject Completion
+## Requirements for Project Completion

 In order for your project to be considered `DONE` (passing grade), you should have a working MVP of the app.